-Surgery is sometimes and option.
+Surgery is sometimes an option.
 An MRI is performed to see there is a place on the brain that can be ‘repaired’.
-It could be a blister, a boil, some scar tissue, etc. While surgery sounds scary, sometimes it is essentially “cosmetic” or surface touch up to the damaged or affected spot and not as invasive as other times.
+It could be a blister, a boil, some scar tissue, etc. While surgery sounds scary, sometimes it is essentially “cosmetic” or a surface touch up to the damaged or affected spot and not as invasive as you may think.

 Less “Traditional” Alternatives to Managing Epilepsy

 If you spend enough time on the internet searching for possible solutions, you will invariably come across people with a huge variety of claims.
 Since we care so much for our health (and the health of our children), we can be vulnerable to any idea, even if it is unsound.
 Some “therapies” have made the situation worse.
 Please see the section of our website called “seizure triggers” for a list of some of these (including some well known herbs).